 Officials say since it had been raining in the small town, it caused the abandoned pond to fill with water.
 Had it not rained, the “pond wouldn’t have been there” and little Leroy may not have drowned.

-Although a full investigation has not been conducted, police official do not suspect foul play.
+Although a full investigation has not been conducted, police oofficers do not suspect foul play.

 “At this point there’s nothing to indicate foul play,” Stanforth said who spoke with reporters at WLWT5.